BojanaZ/SeamlessMDD/README.md

 1. [Python3](https://www.python.org/) (tested on Python 3.5)
 2. [Virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

 Dependancies for these project are listed in venv/requirements.txt.
-To install them, activate the Virtual environment, and use pip.
+To install them, move to SeamlessMDD directory, activate the Virtual environment, and use pip.

 On macOS and Linux:
 ```